-Rich Robinson, Communications Director, is a media professional with more than 20 years of agency, campaign and DC advocacy experience.
+Rich Robinson, Communications Consultant, is a media professional with more than 20 years of agency, campaign and DC advocacy experience.
 Before coming to Washington, he had a successful career in Hollywood as a publicist, journalist and Emmy-winning television producer.
 He studied journalism at Central Michigan University.

 Our work is supported by key members of the Program for Public Consultation:

 Hon.
 Michael D. Barnes, former U.S. Representative (D-MD)

 Hon.
 Bonnie Campbell, former Attorney General of Iowa (D-IA)

 Hon.
 Michael N. Castle, former Governor and U.S. Representative (R-DE)